All Bodies Movement Program 2025, spring session:

 Is it safe?

 We aim to create safer, braver spaces using consent based approaches, where people can move at their own pace, and they are treated with dignity and respect.
-Two teachers: Kyle Syverson, Miki Mappin with the support of 2 mentors, Annika Lessing and Kristen Schneider, are present to facilitate safety and fun!
-Louise Seidel is also there as an alternate teacher.
-Kristen and Louise use wheelchairs, and both were participants in our 2023 pilot program.
+Two experienced teachers: Kyle Syverson and Miki Mappin, are present to facilitate safety and fun!
+Louise Seidel, a wheelchair user, is also there as an alternate teacher.

 Do the facilitators have experience working with people living with disability?